cassidycodes/cassidy.codes/content/blog/2019-09-28-rspec-shared-examples-contexts.md

 ### Gotchas!

-RSpec doesn't auto load any files for you!
+RSpec doesn't auto-load any files for you!
 You'll see that I've put my shared examples in `spec/support/shared_examples/`.
 You need to tell RSpec to `require` this file.

 ```ruby
 # spec/rails_helper.rb